St George’s, Windsor Castle

-They also have assemblies every half term (which parents can attend), speech days and special services at St George’s Chapel itself.
+They also have assemblies every half term (which parents can attend), speech days and special services at the world famous St George’s Chapel.
 It’s only a short walk to Eton College, where the children get to use its 400-seat Farrer Theatre for large productions – Mary Poppins brought the house down.

-You don’t have to be a musician or a singer to come here, but it sure helps.
-Music is everywhere – as you would expect it’s St George’s big calling card and creates a cultured, creative atmosphere, but interestingly just shy of 60% have lessons.
-I would’ve expected it to be higher, that said, the kids love to sing: St George’s Choir is internationally renowned, the Chamber Choir recorded an album at Llandaff Cathedral in Wales last year (Aled Jones eat your heart out), a jazz band, training choir and a real enthusiasm for performing, composing and all the tech stuff too.
-It’s not a naff Glee vibe, but something that’s organically part of the fabric of the place.
+You don’t have to be a musician or a singer to come here but, as Berkshire’s only choir school, it’s St George’s big calling card and creates a musical culture and creative atmosphere.
+Interestingly just 50% have lessons.
+I would’ve expected it to be higher.
+That said, the kids love to sing and the St George’s Choir is internationally renowned, the Chamber Choir recorded an album at Llandaff Cathedral in Wales (Aled Jones eat your heart out), a jazz band, training choir and there’s a real enthusiasm for performing, composing and all the tech stuff too.
+It’s not a naff Glee vibe, but something that’s organically part of the fabric of the school.

 In a tech-obsessed world, I like the fact many of the after-school activities are gloriously lo-fi offering star-gazing, STG Seals (Bear Grylls stuff in water) sewing, fencing, junior medics, German games, DT and, yes, more music.
 Look, if coding and robotics are what your kids are into, ICT Club should hit the spot.

 Windsor Castle is more than a location, it’s also an educational resource, and the school has regular access to the castle’s educational centre, unlocking the castle’s centuries of secrets.

-St George’s achieves academic excellence but more importantly helps guide parents and pupils to senior schools that are snug fit for the kids, feeding into a broad spectrum of school including Eton College, Harrow, Wellington College, Downe House, Benenden, Reading Blue Coat, St George’s Ascot, Sir William Perkins, St James’s Ashford, St Mary’s Ascot as well as Holyport College, Windsor Boys and Windsor Girls schools.
+St George’s achieves academic excellence but more importantly helps guide parents and pupils to senior schools that are snug fit for the kids, feeding into a broad spectrum of school including Eton College, Harrow, Wellington College, Downe House, Benenden, Reading Blue Coat, St George’s Ascot, Tonbrige and St George’s Weybridge schools.
 If they’re happy, they’ll learn and having great relationships with lots of senior schools is essential these days.